learn in many different ways

-Kids learn in many different ways.
+.
 Some do best with information they hear.
 Others may find it easiest to learn by seeing something.
-Multisensory instruction is a term schools use to describe ways of teaching that engage more than one sense at a time.
+Multisensory instruction is a way of teaching that engages more than one sense at a time.

 How does multisensory instruction work?

-Learning often relies on a child’s sight to look at text and pictures and to read information.
-It also relies on a child’s hearing to listen to what the teacher is saying.
+When kids learn, they often rely on sight to look at text and pictures and to read information.
+Many kids also rely on hearing to listen to what the teacher is saying.

-For example, let’s say your child’s class is studying apples.
-Your child might have the chance to visually examine, touch, smell and taste apples — instead of just reading and listening to his teacher speak about how they grow.
-Then he might hold a halved apple and count the number of seeds inside, one by one.
+For example, let’s say a class is studying apples.
+Kids might have the chance to visually examine, touch, smell, and taste apples — instead of just reading and listening to their teacher speak about how they grow.
+Then they might hold a halved apple and count the number of seeds inside, one by one.